-You and your petitioner (your U.S. employer or relative) will receive a welcome letter from the National Visa Center (NVC) when your priority date becomes current in the application filing chart.
-This will give you your case identification number and invoice number, both of which you need in order to go online to the Consular Electronic Application Center to pay your fees and fill out the visa application form.
+You and your petitioner (your U.S. employer or relative) will receive a welcome letter or email from the National Visa Center (NVC) when your priority date becomes current in the application filing chart, or is likely to become current within the next year.
+The welcome letter will give you your case identification number and invoice number, both of which you need in order to go online to the Consular Electronic Application Center (CEAC) to pay your fees and fill out the visa application form.

-But just in case you do not receive this letter, you should check the application date filing chart in the Visa Bulletin each month (or subscribe to monthly emails) to stay informed about whether the NVC is currently accepting applications for cases with your priority date.
+But just in case you do not receive this letter, you should check the application date filing chart in the State Department's Visa Bulletin each month (or subscribe to monthly emails) to stay informed about whether the NVC is currently accepting applications for cases with your priority date.

-For more about the waitlist and checking the Visa Bulletin, see How Long is the Wait for Your Priority Date to Become Current?
+For more about the waitlist and checking the Visa Bulletin, see How Long Is the Wait for Your Priority Date to Become Current?